What are Bunions?

 It is also thought that the condition may be hereditary.
 It has previously been thought that poor footwear (including high heels) and flat feet may be causes.
 Conditions such as Rheumatoid Arthritis and other connective tissue disorders also appear to increase your risk of developing bunions.
 Conditions such as gout and hallux limitus can also cause pain and swelling of the big toe joint.
 In our clinic we see that the way people walk can also be a factor.
 When the foot rolls in or ‘pronates; late in the walking cycle, the big toe may experience high pressures and be pushed out of alignment.

 How can bunions be treated?

-Early identification and management of your bunions will help to reduce the amount of deformity caused.
-At Footmotion, our highly skilled Podiatrists will thoroughly assess the factors contributing to your bunions.
+Early identification and management will help to reduce the amount of deformity caused.
+At Footmotion, our highly skilled Podiatrists will thoroughly assess the contributing factors.
 This will include assessing the extent of the deformity, muscle strength around the joint, the way you walk (may involve a biomechanical examination and computerised gait analysis) and checking your footwear.
 A comprehensive management programme may include:

 - supportive, well-fitting footwear for work, sport or leisure

 - exercises to stretch and strengthen the muscles around the joint

 - protective padding, including customised silicon devices to wear in shoes